naputami/super-cashier/readme.md

 # Super Cashier

 ## Background
-The Super Cashier App enables customers to conveniently add items, quantities, and unit prices.
+The Super Cashier App enables customers to conveniently add and update items in cart.
 The app performs automatic calculations of the total price and applicable discounts during the checkout process.
-The Supermarket Self-Service Cashier App also provides functionality for inputting the name, unit price, and quantity of the checkouted items into an SQLite3 database, ensuring seamless record-keeping and data management.
+The Supermarket Self-Service Cashier App also provides functionality for inputting the name, unit price, quantity, discount, and discounted amount of the checkouted items into an SQLite3 database, ensuring seamless record-keeping and data management.

 ## Requirements
 To ensure proper functionality, the Super Cashier App requires the following packages/languanges to be installed: